arina-elixir/basics/README.md

 2) Type in iex "filename.ex" to compile it.
 It opens up the Interactive Elixir Shell iex

-3)iex> Type ModuleName.FunctionName to execute your code
+3) iex> Type ModuleName.FunctionName to execute your code